fr0xk/Scripts/Markdown/EMH.md

 ## Conclusion:

 In conclusion, Fama's Efficient Market Hypothesis asserts that markets are efficient and stock prices reflect all relevant information.
-While Fama's perspective downplays the effectiveness